-There were heaps of jars and containers pulled out of the pantry, but they really didn't have a use, so we ended up recycling most.
+We pulled out heaps of empty jars and containers from the pantry, but they really didn't have a use, so we ended up recycling most.
 If an item doesn't have a purpose and is taking up essential storage space, it is best to just get rid of it.
-Plastic containers that are warped, missing lids, or are not useful (i.e. too small) are my pet peeve, so the collection was completely paired down.
+Plastic containers that are warped, missing lids, or are not useful (i.e. too small) are my pet peeve, so this collection was also completely paired down.

 Look at that organised plastic collection - so much better!

 The next shelf down holds items that are permanently kept at the house.
 Our intention was to purchase large storage baskets for these items so they could be kept together and be more organised... but too many beach visits prevented that trip to the store from ever happening!

 The herb collection was organised in smaller baskets and the same containers I use in my own kitchen (see how I organise my spice collection in this video).
 Condiments, vinegars & oils and sauces were placed alongside.

 The corner of the cupboard, which is out of view, holds extra house supplies, and less-used, bulkier cooking equipment, to free up the kitchen cupboard space.

 There is so much extra space in here now!
 Mum and I were very pleased with our efforts... not sure how excited the men were though.

 A Before and After is always essential in these projects, and we definitely achieved those pantry organising goals.
 Woop!